tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/README.md

 # Extrinsic Sensor Calibration <br> ASD EngD 2022

-This repository shares the software tool and documentation for the extrinsic calibration of an Imaging RADAR and mono camera.
+This repository contains the software tool and documentation for the extrinsic calibration of an Imaging RADAR and mono camera.

 ## Overview
 - [Info](#info)